Meet Taylor and Kristina

 What’s something that has encouraged you from God’s word recently?

-I have been reading Acts recently, and I’ve been particularly encouraged by the stories about the early church and the spread of the gospel and Christianity.
+Taylor: I’ve been reading Acts recently, and I’ve been particularly encouraged by the stories about the early church and the spread of the gospel and Christianity.
 It is extremely encouraging to see throughout Acts that the spread of the gospel is unstoppable and that, through the apostles, Christianity has spread unchanged from that point at around 30–50 AD to now, despite all the obstacles or opposition that has taken place along the way.
 I am also particularly encouraged by the faithfulness and the courage of the early Christians who—despite opposition and persecution—continued to preach the gospel faithfully and truthfully.
 I think that is a great example and lesson for me (and anyone else), regardless of the culture and time you are in.
 It’s a great reminder that people need to hear the gospel, and we have been sent to do just that.

 What are your hopes for your family?